Adolpha Bassett (NC), co-chair

 Lauren Henriquez-Bentiné (NY)

 Jill Meadows (NC)

 Twenty-seven to thirty-four Examination Committee members, three Exam Development staff, two to three ASWB staff as screen operators, one to two Executive Management staff and/or Board of Directors member.
 Attendance is determined by the Director of Examination Development.

 The President shall appoint all members of the Examination Committee after receiving input and approval from the Board of Directors.
 The composition of the Examination Committee shall reflect the levels and nature of social work practice as identified in the Association’s current job analysis.
 Tenure of members shall be determined by the President.
 The Examination Committee shall be responsible for reviewing and approving questions for the Association’s examination programs, and other related tasks as assigned by the Board of Directors.

-The Examination Committee reports to the Board of Directors, and is responsible for the process of maintaining the Association of Social Work Boards examinations and examination items in ways that protect the validity and legal defensibility of the examinations.
-The Committee’s work will be guided by the ASWB Strategic Plan whenever applicable.
+The Examination Committee reports to the Board of Directors and is responsible for the process of maintaining the Association of Social Work Boards examinations and examination items in ways that protect the validity and legal defensibility of the examinations.

 The Examination Committee is charged with: